vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

     - Check if your email providers have the ability to pass SPF on a subdomain on behalf of your primary domain; passing SPF on a subdomain is still DMARC compliant (assuming your DMARC policy uses the default `aspf=r` tag for SPF relaxed mode).
     - Use an [SPF macro](https://vand3rlinden.com/post/handle-your-spf-record/#use-an-spf-macro-to-restrict-a-third-party-service-to-send-from-a-specific-address) to limit a third-party service to sending from a specific address, since services like Salesforce are most often limited to sending from a single email address, such as `invoices@yourdomain.com`.

-### Set up a wildcard SPF hardfail record for unconfigured subdomains
-Even if your root domain already uses an SPF softfail/hardfail policy, and your [DMARC policy](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#dmarc) is set to reject for both the root domain (`p`) and subdomains (`sp`), adding a wildcard SPF hardfail record for all unconfigured subdomains still adds value to protect your outbound email authentication for your domain (P1 sender domain).
-Attackers often target unconfigured subdomains, and some receiving mail servers may still evaluate only SPF (P1 sender domain).
-This creates a gap that attackers could exploit by sending email from an unconfigured subdomain, even when your DMARC subdomain policy (`sp`) is set to reject.

-A wildcard SPF hardfail record closes this gap by blocking any unconfigured subdomain as hardfail that should not send email, while your existing SPF records on the root domain, configured subdomains, and future configured subdomains continue to function normally.
-Adding this wildcard SPF hardfail record to both sending and [non-sending domains](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#protect-all-non-sending-domains) helps prevent subdomain abuse for the P1 sender domain.

-To implement a wildcard SPF hardfail record, set the following values in your public DNS:

-- Host: `*`
-- Value: `v=spf1 -all`

-> **NOTE**: Since unconfigured subdomains are non-sending domains, you can safely set the wildcard SPF record to a hardfail for your sending domain, just as you would for domains that do not send email.

 ### Softfail or hardfail for sending domains
 SPF can get a softfail or a hardfail, you determine that at the end of the record.